 **Any transfers for testing require advance notification of the receiving department so they may prepare to receive the patient.**

-- Supportive care only for those patients being discharged.
+- No pharmacological management is required for COVID-19 patients being discharged.

 - If you believe there could be a bacterial infection, ceftriaxone 1 g IV is sufficient.
 No additional antibiotics are required.